JillAClark/geoserver/doc/en/user/source/services/wfs/reference.rst

 * *service*—Instructs the WFS server that a WFS request has been sent
 * *version*—Refers to the version of WFS being requested.
 Supplying a value like "1" or "1.1" will likely return an error.
-* *request*—Specification of the GetCapabilities operation
+* *request*—Specifies of the GetCapabilities operation

 Although these parameters are mandatory, if any are omitted from a request, GeoServer will provide default values.